lxc-jp/lxd-ja/doc/clustering.md

 if you have a join token.
 Then pick an address of an existing node in the cluster and check the fingerprint that gets printed matches the cluster certificate of the existing members.

+### Per-server configuration
+As mentioned previously, LXD cluster members are generally assumed to be identical systems.

+However to accommodate things like slightly different disk ordering or network interface naming, LXD records some settings as being server-specific.
+When such settings are present in a cluster, any new server being added will have to provide a value for it.

+This is most often done through the interactive `lxd init` which will ask the user for the value for a number of configuration keys related to storage or networks.

+Those typically cover:

+ - Source device for a storage pool (leaving empty would create a loop)
+ - Name for a ZFS zpool (defaults to the name of the LXD pool)
+ - External interfaces for a bridged network (empty would add none)
+ - Name of the parent network device for managed physical or macvlan networks (must be set)

+It's possible to lookup the questions ahead of time (useful for scripting) by querying the `/1.0/cluster` API endpoint.
+This can be done through `lxc query /1.0/cluster` or through other API clients.

 ### Preseed

 Create a preseed file for the bootstrap node with the configuration